-- Principles of proportionality and cooperation incorporated into discovery rules; - Number of interrogatories allowed without prior court permission of the changed to 15, including discrete subparts; - Remainder of federal e-discovery rules incorporated into state rules; and - Non-dispositive motions decided on the pleadings, unless the court permits oral argument.
+- Mandatory initial, expert witness, and pretrial disclosures except for categories of cases exempt from initial case schedules56; - Principles of proportionality and cooperation incorporated into discovery rules57; - Number of interrogatories allowed without prior court permission brought in line with Tier 1 limits58: - Remainder of federal e-discovery rules incorporated into state rules59; and - Non-dispositive motions decided on the pleadings, unless the court permits oral argument.60

-The Task Force additionally recommends extending the district court's jurisdiction to include claims up to \$100,000.
-District court jurisdiction should also expand to include unlawful detainer proceedings under Chapter 59.12 RCW and anti-harassment protection orders involving real property, so long as the disputes remain within the proposed \$100,000 jurisdictional limit.
+District court jurisdiction should also expand, concurrent with superior court jurisdiction, to include unlawful detainer proceedings under Chapter 59.12 RCW and anti-harassment protection orders involving real property, so long as the disputes remain within the jurisdictional limit.

-District court is sometimes perceived as inhospitable to civil litigation and is an underused civil litigation forum.
 According to responses to the Task Force's survey, though over half of respondents reported that over 20 percent of their civil litigation cases involved amounts under \$50,000-within the district court jurisdictional limit-the overwhelming majority, 85 percent, conducted less than a fifth of their civil litigation in district court.

 The Task Force believes district courts can offer an expedited and less costly alternative to superior courts for some cases.
 Its recommendations will make district court a more viable and affordable forum for civil litigation: case schedules will keep litigation moving and focus attorney efforts; early discovery conferences, mandatory disclosures, and discovery limits will streamline discovery and reduce discovery abuse; eliminating the need for oral argument will greatly reduce the costs of motions practice.
-Raising the jurisdictional limit will also make district court more attractive to categories of cases such as landlord-tenant disputes, or where defendants carry insurance policies of \$100,000.